 Oriental diagnosis and examination

 Drs.
-Bonnie and Amanda use a highly developed system of understanding from both energetic and biomedical disciplines to diagnose, treat, and test the immediate success of treatment.
+Bonnie use a highly developed system of understanding from both energetic and biomedical disciplines to diagnose, treat, and test the immediate success of treatment.

 On your first visit, your doctor will listen carefully to you in an extensive interview which provides vital clues to an overall picture of health or disease.
 She may ask detailed questions about your current illness as well as previous illnesses or injuries.
 She will feel the subtle variations in the pulses in the wrist to determine a wealth of information about how the body is functioning.
 Sound of voice, the condition of the tongue, body odors, overall appearance of face and skin, emotions…all are important indicators of your condition.

 Your doctor may use her refined skills while utilizing several techniques to administer effective treatment.
 The principal techniques and their functions are described below: